Baushkiner/total-perspective-vortex/README.md

 # Project total-perspective-vortex
 This subject aims to create a brain computer interface based on electroencephalographic data (EEG data provided by PhysioNet and MNE) with the help of machine learning algorithms.
 Using a subject’s EEG reading, you’ll have to infer what he or she is thinking about (imagination) or doing (motion) A or B in a t0 to tn timeframe.
 In this implementation, A and B are actions of both hands or both feet, respectively.

+This project was made as a part of education at School 21 in Moscow (Russian branch of French Ecole 42 and American 42 Silicon Valley)

 # Requirements
 The jupyter notebook use python 3.8 and the following package (matplotlib, seaborn, mne, sklearn, numpy, notebook, PyQt5).